sorryformyself/tensorflow2_cartpole/README.md

 Solved in episode 140, in gym environment "Cartpole-v1" with 200 limit.
 ## Update in 2021/1/3
-rewrite the code, so this could be solved in 25 seconds with cpu The code is in nsteplearning_cpprb,py the newest score are in **nsteplearning_cpprb.py**
+Rewriting the code, so cartpole could be solved in 25 seconds with cpu.

+The code is in **nsteplearning_cpprb,py**

 Episode 100	Average Score: 130.43	epsilon:0.01	per_beta: 0.40	step: 13043